BernadetteLachner/Tachyons2Tailwind/README.md

 <h3>Running the script</h3>

-in command line run $ node /path/to/thisFile.js /path/to/target/dir
+In command line run $ node /path/to/thisFile.js /path/to/target/dir